yushijinhun/authlib-injector/README.en.md

     Add this parameter to trust unknown SSL certificates.
     Do not use this option unless you have a problem with the certificate, this may affect the security of the connection.

+-Dauthlibinjector.trustUnknownSSLCertificatesOptional
+    Does the same as the "-Dauthlibinjector.trustUnknownSSLCertificates" argument, but first it tries to connect without changing the rules of the SSL.
+    In case of an error, it will change the rules of the SSL and try to connect again.
+    Use this argument if you want the server or client to be able to use a normal connection, but in case of an error, redefine it to a less suitable one.
+    Recommended if certificate problems occur intermittently.
 ```